indigotech/taq-github-bot/src/data/local/github/tracks-node/track-6/steps/step-3.md

 Your task now is to implement a model of JWT tokens for your server and return them on your `login` mutation.

-**NOTE:** generally, the payload of a JWT toke only the minimum information for the server to idetify a user.
+**NOTE:** generally, the payload of a JWT token only the minimum information for the server to idetify a user.
 So, for this case, only the user id is necessary.